-Outcome 1: For Area of Study 1 in Unit 2, students focus on Voices of Country.
+Students focus on Voices of Country.
 They consider the interconnectedness of place, culture and identity through the experiences, texts and voices of Aboriginal and Torres Strait Islander peoples, including connections to Country, the impact of colonisation and its ongoing consequences, and issues of reconciliation and reclamation.